bridgeNetworklabs/bridgeInterview/README.md

 3. deploy the entire project on the bsc testnet and set up the project correctly and verify each contract on bsc scan.
 4. register a rail on the deployed project
+5.  send out some tokens using the send function on the bridge contract.
+6.  register a foreign asset
+7.  register a mintTransaction
-5.  send out some tokens using the send function on the bridge contract. you have 72 hours to attempt this. once successful share the contract addresses of the deployed project.Thank you and goodluck.
+8.  validate the mint transaction you have 72 hours to attempt this. once successful share the contract addresses of the deployed project.Thank you and goodluck.